kh4z/zabVm/README.md

 Installation:
 ============
-Create a configuration directory and create a properties files who contains (you can have multiples properties files):
+Create a configuration directory and create a properties files (you can have multiples properties files):
+- example:
+  - /etc/zabvm/vcenter1.properties
+  - /etc/zabvm/vcenter2.properties

+Containing:

   # Vcenter
   vcenter.host=192.168.1.1